What is the Future Fund?

 In 2015, more than 200 generous Kiwis collectively donated over $50,000 to kick-start the fund.
-The goal is to build it to $10m by 2020, but we need your help.
-Together, we can create an amazing legacy for the future of our nation.
+Together, we've now raised more than $78,000.
+The goal is to build it to $10m by 2020.
+Let's can create an amazing legacy for the future of our nation!

 What does your support enable?

 Sophie received a scholarship to attend Festival for the Future in 2014.
 She learnt about the role that young people played in Christchurch after the earthquakes – the Student Volunteer Army.
 Inspired, she went back home and met with Volunteering Nelson, realising they struggled to engage with young people.
 Sophie created a partnership, and now every weekend 120 girls from her school are out actively volunteering in the community.